wakatara/harsh/README.md

 There are 3 commands: `ask`, `log`, and `todo`.

 Designed for simplicity, visibility, and longevity, harsh uses simple text files for tracking that are human-grokable and editable in your favourite text editor.
 It's simpler, less messy, and more portable than commercial or mobile applications and less fussy to manage than emacs habit tracking (imho).
-While quantified individual tracking is exhaustive, important habits get lost in the data deluge so this provides deliberated, explicit habits to track.
+While quantified individual tracking is exhaustive, important habits get lost in the data deluge, so this provides deliberate, explicit habits to track.

 It's written in GoLang and adds features on top of habitctl (its inspiration) such as bug fixes, skips, and streak break warnings.
 If you're a geek, I think you'll like it.
 Despite trying an exhaustive number of habit trackers, this was what worked for me.
 YMMV.
 If you're interested in why I wrote it, there's a [launch post about my motivations on my blog](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).